microtick/node-operations/README.md

 # Microtick chain migration instructions

-We're planning an upgrade to the Microtick network to add a few new markets.
+We're planning an upgrade to the Microtick network to add a few new markets and apply a security patch.

 This is a guide for validator operators to prepare to upgrade from `microtickzone-a1` to `microtickzone-a2`.
 The Microtick team will post the new genesis file as a reference, but we recommend that validator operators use these instructions to verify genesis file.

 ## Key details
-- Block Height 3,419,720 (targeting Mar 23 at 15:00 UTC)
+- Approximate block height: 3,419,800 (targeting Mar 23 at 15:00 UTC)
 - Software update to handle staking amounts for slashed delegations, and a security patch.
 - Update to the genesis file (new markets and revert an invalid Tx)
 - No other parameter or account changes